isaacnmm/pestpolicy-hugo2XX/content/posts/water-bugs-vs-cockroaches/index.md

 ###  **3. Boric Acid**

-The boric [acid powder can be spread on the affected areas to kill roaches](https://pestpolicy.com/harris-boric-acid-roach-powder-with-lure-review/) and waterbugs.
+The boric [acid powder can be spread on the affected areas to kill roaches](https://pestpolicy.com/harris-boric-acid-roach-powder-with-lure-review/)and waterbugs.
 This powder exists as microscopic particles that can break through the insects exoskeleton, causing dehydration.
-You can also make a solution by mixing the [boric acid](https://pestpolicy.com/does-boric-acid-kill-roaches/) powder with water.
+You can also make a solution by mixing the [boric acid](https://pestpolicy.com/does-boric-acid-kill-roaches/)powder with water.

 This solution can be applied by sprinkling or by using a spray bottle.